APPLICATION RECEIPT DATE:

 - Face page (form page 1)

-- Summary, Relevance, Project/Performance Sites, Senior/Key Personnel, etc. (form page 2)
+- Summary, Relevance, Project/Performance Sites, Senior/Key Personnel, (form page 2)

-- Detailed Budget (form page 4) – Budget limited to $30,000 direct costs plus applicable indirect costs
+- Detailed Budget for Initial Budget Period (form page 4) – Budget limited to $30,000/yr direct costs (no indirect costs)

 - Budget Justification